object-oriented-python/object-oriented-programming/doc/source/11_further_object-oriented_features.rst

-    The logging itself should be accomplished using the built-in `logging` module by calling :func:`logging.info` and passing the logging message.
+    The logging itself should be accomplished using the built-in `logging` module by calling :func:`logging.info` and passing the log message.

-    The logging message should comprise the function name (accessible using the `__name__` attribute), followed by round brackets containing first the :func:`repr` of the positional arguments, followed by the key=value pairs the keyword arguments.
+    The log message should comprise the string "Calling: " followed by the function name (accessible using the `__name__` attribute), followed by round brackets containing first the :func:`repr` of the positional arguments, followed by the key=value pairs the keyword arguments.

 .. proof:exercise::